← Back to Liqd

 What does Liqd work best for?

-Liqd finds the most reliable prices for things with lots of comparable listings online — electronics, sneakers, gaming gear, trading cards, comics, collectibles, watches, and brand-name items.
-The more popular and well-documented the item, the better the result.
+Liqd’s marketplace data is richest for items with lots of comparable listings online (electronics, sneakers, gaming gear, trading cards, comics, collectibles, watches, and brand-name items).
+For these, you’ll get the most accurate automatic valuations.

 Tips for the best results